hannan-xploit/student-management-system/README.md

 I am currently building my Python fundamentals while working toward more practical projects in **Cybersecurity and Automation**.

+## 🎥 Demo

+A short video demonstrating the Student Management System and its main features.

+📹 Demo video:
+`demo/student-management-demo.mp4`

 ---

 ⭐ If you find this project useful, feel free to explore the code.